abheetkansal/Learning-Portfolio--Artifact-7/Acknowledgements.md

 I am grateful to Professor Walls for his insightful lectures, clear explanations, and challenging assignments, which have deepened my understanding of linear programming concepts and techniques.
 His passion for the subject and commitment to student success have inspired me to delve deeper into the world of optimization.

-I also extend my appreciation to TA George for his patience, encouragement, and willingness to assist students in navigating complex problem sets and assignments.
+I also extend my appreciation to TA George for his encouragement and willingness to assist students in navigating complex problem sets and assignments.
 His timely feedback and constructive guidance have been instrumental in enhancing my problem-solving skills and analytical thinking abilities.

 Furthermore, I would like to acknowledge the contributions of my classmates and peers, whose collaborative efforts and shared insights have fostered a supportive learning environment conducive to academic growth and achievement.